AnthonyLzq/DoorCloud-backend/README.md

 ## Testing

-At this point, we only can test receiving and sending messages.
+At this point, we only can test receiving and sending messages manually or using the unit tests.

+When testing manually, if everything went ok, the image [`basic_pub_sub_testing.png`](basic_pub_sub_test.png) will be copied to the folder `./src/network/routes/` with the name `test.png`.

 ### Receiving